Changissnz/selfinterest/README.md

 Chinese still, to this day.
 But I know my accent of Mandarin Chinese is very different from the mainland Mandarin speakers.
 It has a Russian tinge to it and the way I speak it evokes emotions of evanescence, is what I've been told.
-I also like to thank all the people I've met since 2000 that have stayed in contact with me, asking me if I am okay, inspecting me for any long-lasting scars mental, physical, or otherwise.
+I also like to thank all the people I've met since 2000 that have stayed in contact with me, always asking me if I am okay, inspecting me for any long-lasting scars mental, physical, or otherwise.
 The town people.
 The city people.
 Priests... even.
 It's a great world and a great country, which is surprising when I look at it from a monetary perspective.
 People cannot seem to spare an extra penny.
 But everyone seems to care so much.
 I'm about to turn